AnnaSeDab/UrszUla-Photography/README.md

 - Packages

 Flexbox contains pricing and the description of the most popular packages and an example picture.
-Description suggests modifications that might be added to the package and encourages to contact the photographer.
+Prices are added to give users an idea of how much the services cost.

 ### Features on about.html

 - About photographer

 Flexbox containing a picture of the photographer and info about them.

 - Photoshop skills

 Flexbox containing description and example of the photographer's photoshop skills.

 ---